alainseys/project_creativecommons.org/CONTRIBUTING.md

 ### Import content

-We have prepared some pre-existing content based on the desired page structure for the new Creative Commons website, which is located in the `content-import` folder.
+We have prepared some pre-existing content based on the desired page and URL structure for the new Creative Commons website, which is located in the `content-import` folder.
 The WordPress documentation contains an article describing [how to import/export content](https://wordpress.org/support/article/tools-export-screen/).

 Note: some of the content, such as the FAQ, comes from static website(s) that we intend to migrate into the WordPress Gutenberg editor.
-In the event that the static website changes before we have launched the new creativecommons.org website, we can copy the rendered HTML from the static website and paste it directly into the Gutenberg editor.
-After copying and pasting the content into Gutenberg, it may be necessary to ensure the content renders correctly and to double check navigation links use relative URLs rather than absolute URLs.
+In the event that the static website changes before we have launched the new creativecommons.org website, we can copy the rendered HTML from the static website and paste it directly into the existing page(s) Gutenberg editor.
+After copying and pasting the content into Gutenberg, it may be necessary to ensure the content renders correctly and to double check navigation links use relative URLs/anchor tags rather than absolute URLs.

 ### Developing Gutenberg blocks